Aeneid: Book 4: Fate of Queen Dido

 Dido realises that she has fallen in love with Aeneas.
 Juno seizes upon this opportunity to make a deal with Venus, Aeneas' mother, with the intention of distracting Aeneas from his destiny of founding a city in Italy.
-Aeneas is inclined to return Dido's love, and during a hunting expedition, a storm drives them into a small covered grove in which Aeneas and Dido presumably made love, after which Juno presides over what Dido considers a marriage ceremony.
-But when Jupiter sends Mercury to remind Aeneas of his duty, he has no choice but to part.
-At the behest of Mercury's apparition, he leaves clandestinely at night.
-Her heart broken, Dido commits suicide by stabbing herself upon a pyre with Aeneas' sword.
-Before dying, she predicts eternal strife between Aeneas' people and hers; "rise up from my bones, avenging spirit" (4.625, trans.
-Fitzgerald) is a possible invocation to Hannibal.
+Aeneas is inclined to return Dido's love, and during a hunting expedition, a storm created by Juno drives them into a cave, where Juno presides over a ceremony in which natural phenomena imitate the symbols of a marriage ceremony.
+Dido interprets this as a marriage.